sourabhwon/shorturl/README.md

 4. Run the command `cd client && npm install` to install all the client side dependencies
 5. At the root level of the project, run the command `npm run dev` to start the development server

-Feel free to submit PRs to add new features, fix bugs and make code improvements.